Safety

 Throughout this guide, "street skating" is used in the literal sense; i.e., getting about town on city streets on one's skates.

 Despite their variable condition, the streets of Manhattan almost seem designed for skating.
 At the height of inline skating's popularity, there seemed to be a lot of people in this town using their Rollerblades for basic transportation.
-You might raise a sweat and suffer bus exhaust, but it saves you the $2.75 for a subway or bus token.
+You might raise a sweat and suffer bus exhaust, but it saved the cost of subway or bus fare.

-Just remember that although Manhattan drivers are surprisingly apt to honor amber street lights — or at least they used to do so; things have changed — they're downright terrible at signalling lane changes or even turns.
+Just remember that although Manhattan drivers are surprisingly apt to honor street lights — or at least they used to do so; things have changed — they can be downright terrible at signalling lane changes or even turns.
 In other boroughs, drivers will be less likely to slow for amber lights, or even red lights.
+(For some reason, we find skating the streets in the Bronx the most worrisome.)
+Cars running lights seems to have become more common as drivers figured out that they have a few seconds during the LPI (leading pedestrian interval) when they probably won't get hit by cross traffic.

 The moral of the story is... well actually, there are several of them: